-Handling bleach with care is utmost important.
+Handling bleach with care is of utmost important.
 It’s a poisonous chemical for adults and even more for kids.
 Stash it away safely and away from the reach of children.

 Clean a Shower Head With Lemon Juice

 Ah, the lemons.
-I guess here if life gives you lemons, use it to clean favorite shower head.
+I guess here if life gives you lemons, use it to clean your favorite shower head.

 Lemons have citric acid which is a weak acid and has been used for cleaning stains and shining metallic surfaces.
 So, if the shower head has lost its shine, then lemon juice is a great way to bring some of that shine back.

 Since it’s acidic lemon also helps with mineral deposits that form because of hard water like vinegar.

 Step 1 – Getting the lemon ready

 Make some lemonade.
 Take some water pour it in a handy container and mix lemon in it.
 Also, add some salt to it.
 That’ll be all the seasoning you’ll need for this lemonade though.